Gender Pay

 Our analysis of our gender pay gap shows that it arises not from paying men more than women, but rather from the gender balance within the Company i.e. fewer women hold senior positions within the Company than men.

-In this review period the gender split of the Company has again swapped and there are now 49.47% men versus 50.53% women, which is still quite close to an even split.
-Although, in the same period we have seen the percentage of women in the most senior positions reduce, there are now more women than men in all the other three quartiles.
-We still feel this is indicative of the work that is being carried out to bring in more women and progress their careers within our industry.
-We fully appreciate there is more work to be done in this area and are fully committed to reducing this gap.
+Unfortunately, in the same period we have seen the percentage of women in the most senior positions reduce, and there are now more men in all the quartiles apart from the upper middle.
+We feel this change is indicative of the work that is being carried out to support more women to progress in their careers and demonstrates the promotion of women internally as they move up the gender pay quartiles.
+However, we fully appreciate there is more work to be done in this area and are fully committed to reducing this gap.

 We are confident that our gender pay gap does not stem from paying men and women differently for the same or equivalent work but reflects the roles in which men and women work within the company and the salaries that these roles attract.